-If your expenditure increases considerably and your income does not then you will be leaking profits.
-You need to ascertain the level of risk you are exposing your business to before you make the decision to follow the larger company’s marketing strategy.
+If your expenditure increases considerably and your income does not, then you will be leaking profits.
+It would be best if you ascertain the level of risk you are exposing your business to before you decide to follow the larger company’s marketing strategy.

-In order to make your Brand Marketing cost-effective, you need to be generating sufficient income to be able to make Brand Marketing worthwhile.
-The dental practice owner needs to be able to obtain a worthwhile return on the considerable investment made in Brand Marketing.
-Because the odds are very high, the majority of dental practices do not generate or are unable to generate this type of funding or income, unless they multiply themselves and set up in various locations throughout an area or nationally.
-The single practice owner then begins to adopt yet again a different business model which is no longer the same as that when there was only one practice involved.
+To make your Brand Marketing cost-effective, you need to be generating sufficient income to be able to make Brand Marketing worthwhile.
+The dental practice owner needs to be able to obtain a profitable return on the considerable investment made in Brand Marketing.
+Because the odds are very high, most dental practices do not generate or are unable to create this type of funding or income unless they multiply themselves and set up in various locations throughout an area or nationally.
+The single practice owner then begins to adopt a different business model, which is no longer the same as when there was only one practice involved.

 What good is your logo?

-For many years creating logos has been the norm when setting up a dental practice.
-In fact, it is one of the first things many dentists do when buying a practice.
+Creating logos has been the norm for many years when setting up a dental practice.
+It is one of many dentists’ first things when buying a practice.
 However, the reason why a larger multinational company would develop a logo is very different from why practice would want to create a logo.

-One of the strategies employed in Brand Marketing is the design and use of logos.
-Larger companies have already exploited the smaller business model, and now they can afford Brand Marketing, which makes fuller use of their logo to create emotional links in the minds of their market.
-Emotional linking is when people see a particular logo and relate it in their minds to a particular feeling.
+One of the strategies employed in Brand Marketing is designing and using logos.
+Larger companies have already exploited the smaller business model.
+Now they can afford Brand Marketing, which makes fuller use of their logo to create emotional links in the minds of their market.
+Emotional linking is when people see a particular logo and relate it in their minds to a specific feeling.
 For example, when people see Nike, they relate it to “action” and physical fitness.
-When they see, Sony, they relate it to the latest technology.
+When they see Sony, they relate it to the latest technology.
 Starbucks sells coffee and stands for daily inspiration.
-When people think of Disney, even though it sells animated and amusement park family entertainment, it stands for making dreams comes true.
-This is emotional linking.
-These companies have spent so much, for such a long time on marketing their products that people end up creating associations in their minds.
+When people think of Disney, even though it sells animated and amusement park family entertainment, it stands for making dreams come true, this is dynamic linking.
+For such a long time, these companies have spent so much on marketing their products that people end up creating associations in their minds.
 How can dental practices realistically compete or practice this type of marketing?

 Another example is Vodaphone.
-They have a particular logo and they sponsor various public events.
+They have a particular logo, and they sponsor various public events.
 However, they do not expect everyone at these events to get up and buy their phones immediately!
-All they do it to present their logos to the population enough times and at events where people are having certain emotions, so that later on when these people need a phone they think of Vodaphone because it is associated with a particular feeling of being at the event.
+They present their logos to the population enough times and at events where people have certain emotions.
+Later on, when these people need a phone, they think of Vodaphone because it is associated with a particular feeling of being at the event.
 This is a very unpredictable, expensive and risky way of marketing.

-Why market in a more expensive way, when there are better and more efficient systems available?
+Why market in a more expensive way when better and more efficient systems are available?